Glasgow with Kids: A Complete City Break Travel Guide

 The Duke of Wellington statue, scotland, glasgow for families, scotland city break

-This statue might not be amongst the most exciting places to go in Glasgow, but it’s one that can’t be missed!
 The kids will love the years-old tradition that locals have of placing a traffic cone on the Duke’s head – an image so iconic that a new one is back by morning every time it is taken down!
-It’s also right in the city centre, making it a great pitstop on your day of shopping or other activities in Glasgow.

 8. Glasgow Theatres

 There are so many theatres in Glasgow that it’s hard to know where to start!
 There’s something for everyone, from traditional shows to musicals to comedies and stand-up.
-In addition to that, you’ll find a particular excitement in winter when the kid-favourite Christmas pantomimes come to town!

 9. The Red Bus Experience

 A city bus tour with a twist!
-You can experience the sights of the things to do in Glasgow from the window seat of a traditional old red bus.
-They have tours tailored to everyone from senior citizens to kids – and best of all, each tour comes with a meal!
+You can experience the sights of the things to do in Glasgow from the window seat of a traditional old red bus – the perfect thing to do with kids in Glasgow.

 10. Purrple Cat Café

-Looking for some different things to do around Glasgow?
 Glasgow’s first cat café is an excellent experience in Glasgow with kids, though not recommended for very young children.
-You can have cake and tea while interacting with some lovely, friendly cats and having a pleasant afternoon!

 Things to do in Glasgow with a Baby